Ansador School Security Solutions

 The new Off Line systems offer considerable cost advantages over traditional systems, whilst still giving the same benefits, with the lack of cables, etc., resulting in savings of up to 60%.

 Disabled Access: is now a clear requirement for all public buildings as compliance with the Disability Discrimination Act 1995 is mandatory.
 Although it is possible to go to huge cost and complexity in dealing with this, the guidance for schools revolves around ‘what is reasonable.’
 Each person will have very different views on what is and is not reasonable.
 Installing an automatic operator on the main doors to the buildings is probably reasonable.
 Rebuilding an entire building frontage is probably not regarded as reasonable.
-Ansador will be pleased to provide guide prices for the application of automatic door and gate operators to suit most retrospective or brand new applications.
+Ansador will be pleased to provide guidance for the application of automatic door and gate operators to suit most retrospective or brand new applications.

 Where a school is very busy, with a high number of students, controlling access at main entry doors becomes difficult, in which case consideration may be given to the installation of turnstiles.
 These offer the advantage of more accurately monitoring access into the main buildings and establishing a roll call for fire activation, etc.